bruh-boys/reddit-automata/README.md

 <h1>Features</h1>

-- Download the stories, and save them to txt gile, and convert them to a mp3 file using gTTS
+- Download the stories, and save them to txt file, and convert them to a mp3 file using gTTS

 **In a Nutshell🥜**
 ```rs